 Listen to the Story

 On August 5, 2015, people in the Animas and San Juan River basins woke up to find their rivers the color of mustard.
 A work crew had accidentally breached part of the abandoned Gold King Mine near Silverton.
-More than 3 million gallons of acidic, orange-colored wastewater poured out of the long-sealed mine and into nearby Cement Creek.
+More than 3 million gallons of acidic, orange-colored wastewater poured out of the long-sealed mine and into Cement Creek.

 The sludge made its way to the Animas, funneled through Durango to the San Juan, then flowed west into Utah before dispersing in Lake Powell.